 Acknowledge the loss

-It can be challenging not only as an employer, but as a person, to know what to say to someone who has experienced a loss.
-Avoiding recognising someone’s loss however, is only going to make them feel more alone and heighten their grief.
-For this reason, many parents who have lost a child say that they appreciate when colleagues reach out to them to share their condolences.
+It can be challenging not only as an employer but as a person, to know what to say to someone who has experienced a loss.
+Avoiding recognising someone’s loss, however, is only going to make them feel more alone and heighten their grief.
+For this reason, many parents who have lost a child say that they appreciate it when colleagues reach out to them to share their condolences.
 If you know the name of their child, use it in a sympathy card or when talking to them.
-This will acknowledge their child’s existence and is something that people have expressed is important to them.
+This will acknowledge their child’s existence and is something that people have expressed that is important to them.

 You may be worried about saying the wrong thing or offering too much or too little support, but since each person is unique, it’s important to ask them what level of support they want.
 Making the first move and simply offering space for someone to share their feelings can help them to feel that their loss is being acknowledged and how they feel heard.

 Channel 4 and Monzo have recently announced policies to support staff who have experienced a pregnancy loss due to abortion, miscarriage or stillbirth, regardless of when it occurs in the pregnancy.
-Offering paid bereavement leave to employees who experience this type of loss not only acknowledges what they’ve been through but can truly help them to heal, both physically and emotionally.
+Offering paid bereavement leave to grieving employees who experience this type of loss not only acknowledges what they’ve been through but can truly help them to heal, both physically and emotionally.
 Pretending nothing happened will only make things worse, so make sure not to tip-toe too lightly around someone's grief, but be sensitive and empathetic in your approach.

 Be flexible and empathetic